 A good insurance and TPD lawyer will focus on whether he or she can justify their involvement in the case so that you can be confident that the benefits of using a specialist superannuation lawyer will outweigh or far outweigh the legal costs.

-If you have a very serious injury which clearly precludes you from working and will do so forever you may not or probably don’t need to see a lawyer.
-However, your first consultation with us is free so we advise all our clients and potential clients to seek advice and at the earliest possible time to remove any doubt or worry about your rights or where you stand.
+If you have a very serious injury which clearly precludes you from working and will do so forever, you may not or probably don’t need to see a lawyer.
+However, your first consultation with us is free so we advise all our clients and potential clients to seek advice at the earliest possible time to remove any doubt or worry about your rights or where you stand.